-A natural next step is to further examine the types of drugs that firms develop, and how these new drugs fit into the firms' existing portfolios.
-Table 5 shows that firms increase development for a wide variety of drugs, not just those that are more likely to be covered by Part D insurance.
-We split the outcome variable (log of one plus number of new compounds) by the quartile of Medicare market share (MMS) that the new drugs fall into.
+Table 6 shows that treated firms develop new drug candidates in areas that did not experience a demand shock as a result of Medicare Part D: specifically, drugs that target younger patients.
+In Panel A, we split the outcome variable (log of one plus number of new compounds) by the quartile of Medicare market share (MMS) that the new drugs fall into.
 Comparing elasticities across Columns (1) through (4), we see that firms are equally responsive in developing drugs across all MMS quartiles.
+In Panel B, we narrow our focus on drugs that are explicitly not targeted toward elderly consumers: drugs with very low MMS and drugs for conditions that primarily affect children and young adults.
+In